Diseases & Conditions

 Your doctor will likely ask questions regarding any signs or symptoms of infection, such as fever or chills.
 Prepatellar bursitis caused by an infection requires a different treatment plan.

 During the physical examination, your doctor will inspect your affected knee and compare it to your healthy knee.
-He or she will palpate your knee checking for tenderness, and will also assess the range of motion in your knee and whether pain prevents you from bending it.
+He or she will examine your knee, checking for tenderness, and will also assess the range of motion in your knee and whether pain prevents you from bending it.

 - X-rays.
 X-rays provide clear pictures of bone.
 Your doctor may order them to make sure there is not a fracture that is causing your symptoms.

 - Other imaging tests.
-Computed tomography (CT) and magnetic resonance imaging (MRI) scans, and ultrasound may be obtained to check for other soft tissue injury.
+The diagnosis of bursitis is usually made on physical examination, but computerized tomography (CT) and magnetic resonance imaging (MRI) scans may be ordered to check for other soft tissue injury.

 - Aspiration.
 If your doctor is concerned about the possibility of infection, he or she may aspirate (draw fluid with a needle) the bursa and send this sample to the lab for analysis.